marianogappa/ostinato/README.md

 ## Features

 - ~~Feature parity with the more mature chess.js~~ Not yet!
 No draw based on 3-fold repetition.
-- Supporting the following Chess notations (with variants): PGN, Algebraic, Coordinate, Descriptive, Iccf, Smith, FEN.
+- Supporting the following Chess notations (with variants): PGN, Algebraic, Coordinate, Descriptive, ICCF, Smith, FEN.
-- Support for importing/exporting a game state encoded in FEN notation
+- Support for importing/exporting a game state encoded in FEN notation.

 ## Technical features
 - Compiled for JVM and JS => can serve as backend or in the frontend